 How This Chart Is Used in Aviation SMS

 Aviation SMS policies for larger airports, airlines, and other operators – especially large ones – tend to be fairly extensive.
-In terms of data, this can be very hard to manage easily, let alone analyze for weakness.
+In terms of data, this can be very hard to manage easily, let alone analyze for weaknesses.

 But when we are talking about using that data in useful ways, not every policy needs to be monitored for weakness.
 Only policies that have associated safety or operational concerns need to be monitored because if a policy is not being monitored, it’s not yet a concern.

-Because of this, the Associated Policies Chart is useful for:
+Because of this, the Associated Policies Chart is useful for

 - Monitoring only relevant (suspect) policies and procedures; and

 - Saving time during data analysis of policies.